 There’s nothing wrong with the image quality of most standard zoom lenses, but they do have their limitations.
+If you want professional-looking pictures of people you probably need a faster prime lens - here we recommend eight of the best portrait lenses for Canon DSLRs.

 ‘Fast’ – ie wide aperture – prime lenses typically offer a maximum aperture of f/1.4 to f/1.8, so you can really make the subject stand out by reducing the background to a dreamy blur.